 This is an English-medium school where Chinese is "taught as a discrete subject in every year group", with a similar number of lessons located to English, Chinese and maths every week.

 The new school is the second international opening for this leading UK independent school, which opened Wycombe Abbey International School, Changzhou in China in 2016.
 There are also plans to open Wycombe Abbey International School Hangzhou in September 2020.

 Founded more than 120 years ago, Wycombe Abbey UK is a selective, all-through boarding school for girls that has a reputation for its academic rigour and outstanding A Level results.
-Its sister school in Hong Kong will be a co-ed primary day school, although there are long-term plans to open a secondary school here as well.
+Its sister school in Hong Kong is a co-ed primary day school, although there are long-term plans to open a secondary school here as well.